 Item Description Notes If Case section If Input = text box Specifies the value that must match the value that is defined in the Input section in order for the Case to be executed.
 None X button Deletes the corresponding Case from the Case node.
 This button appears to the right of the If Input = text box.
-Output grid Specifies the output value or collection for each Case.
-Each row of the output grid for each Case contains the following items: • Mapping column: Specifies a name for each output that you define. • Value column: Specifies what the output value or collection will be if the corresponding input value matches the value defined in the Input section of a Case node. • X button: Deletes the corresponding output row from the Case node.
-When changes are made to the name of an output, the name of corresponding outputs in the Mapping column of other Cases are updated automatically.
+Output grid + button Specifies the output value or collection for each Case.
+Each row of the output grid for each Case contains the following items: • Mapping column: Specifies a name for each output that you define. • Value column: Specifies what the output value or collection will be if the corresponding input value matches the value defined in the Input section of a Case node. • Mutton: Deletes the corresponding output row from the Case node.
+Adds additional rows to the When changes are made to the name of an output, the name of corresponding outputs in the Mapping column of other Cases are updated automatically.
 You will use the Field check box and subsequent options to define the value in the Value column.
-When you delete an output row from one Case, corresponding output rows are automatically deleted from all Cases. + button Adds additional rows to the output grid.
-When you add an output row to one Case, corresponding output rows are added automatically to all Cases.
+When you delete an output row from one Case, corresponding output rows are automatically deleted from all Cases. + button output grid. row to one Case, cor- responding output rows are added automatically to all Cases.
 Else Case section